 What literary or rhetorical tropes of “reentry” does the author use to frame this chapter?
 What kinds of romanticism (or critical objectivism) are deployed, and to what effect?

 Authors such as Reinhart Koselleck (for instance, in his book Futures Past) have suggested that modernity is underpinned by new senses of ever-unfolding progressiveness in time or temporality.
-In what ways is the Gebusi’s emergent sense of time as describe in this chapter consistent with this view
+In what ways is the Gebusi’s emergent sense of time as described in this chapter consistent with this view?

-What underpins the author’s understanding of being “modern” or engaging with “modernity” How could his assumptions be made more explicit—or improved upon?
+What underpins the author’s understanding of being “modern” or engaging with “modernity”?
+How could his assumptions be made more explicit—or improved upon?
 (See Knauft, Critically Modern, U Chicago Press, 2002).

 What is significant about Gebusi conversion, and Yuway’s individual conversion, in the wider context of the spread of world religions and of fundamentalist Christianity in particular?
-Do these changes among Gebus confirm or disconfirm Joel Robbins’ suggestion that evangelical Christianity is that is it predicated on ?
+Do these changes among Gebusi confirm or disconfirm Joel Robbins’ suggestion that evangelical Christianity is hard to combine or mix with other beliefs and practices; that is, it is predicated on stark and dramatic opposition between its own creed and other systems of belief or understanding?

 Does it change your understanding or interpretation of this chapter to know that Yuway gave up Seventh Day Adventism between 1998 and 2008?
 How so?